chillpert/vkCore/README.md

 - [ ] Evaluate get*Info functions approach
 - [ ] Remove any Rayex-related hard-coded values
 - [ ] vk::BufferUsageFlags is not exposed
+- [ ] Check every single handle everywhere if a macro is defined

 ### Planned Features